sifaka-ai/sifaka/VISION.md

 ## Mission

-Sifaka aims to bridge the gap between cutting-edge AI research and production-ready applications by providing a framework that implements academic breakthroughs as reliable, observable, and debuggable components.
+Sifaka is an open-source framework that adds reflection and reliability to large language model (LLM) applications.
+Our mission is to bridge the gap between cutting-edge AI research and production-ready applications by providing researchers and practitioners with production-grade tools that implement academic breakthroughs as reliable, observable, and debuggable components.

+We empower researchers to conduct rigorous experiments with industry-standard infrastructure while enabling practitioners to deploy cutting-edge techniques with confidence.
+By democratizing access to research-grade AI tools, Sifaka accelerates the translation of academic innovations into real-world impact.

 ## Core Philosophy